 - Do not repair historic scrapbooks with tape or adhesives.
 Use photo corners to put photos & papers back into place. - Do scan or take pictures of historic albums before you disassemble them, to preserve its historical significance. - Do not disassemble a scrapbook unless you are sure it can handle the stress of taking it apart. - If fragile, place acid-free paper or polyester page protectors between the pages instead.
-This adds bulk, but keeps acid migration to a minimum. - Do store small to medium sized albums upright. - Larger scrapbooks or books that are bulging/have loose items can be stored flat.
+This adds bulk, but keeps acid migration to a minimum. - Do store small to medium sized albums upright and store larger scrapbooks or ones that are bulging/have loose item flat on their sides.